CaKellum/LoneStarfighter/README.md

 - <!--:star:!--> Incorporate smooth transitions between title, game, and end states, rather than jumping between states via change_scene
 - <!--:star:!--> Support both touch and mouse/keyboard input in the Web build
 - <!--:star:!--> Allow the user to control the volume of music and sound effects independently.
-- <!--:star:!--> Incorporate juiciness and document it in the README.md
+- :star: Incorporate juiciness and document it in the README.md
 - <!--:star:!--> Incorporate another kind of juiciness and document it in the README.md
 - <!--:star:!--> Use particle effects
 - :star: Use different layers and masks to manage collisions and document this in the README.md